Understanding the use of these close-up lens attachments that can bring us extremely close to a subject or carry focus between planes.

 When using a split-field diopter, it is best to set the far distance on the lens first and then slip the desired diopter strength into the matte box.
 Bear in mind that the two points of focus cannot be individually adjusted; to avoid driving yourself too crazy, it’s typically useful to focus the lens on the distant object and then move the closer object toward or away from the lens until it lands in sharp focus.

 Split-field diopters were popular in the 1970s through the 1990s but aren’t seen nearly as often anymore.
 Stephen H. Burum, ASC, is well known for his use of split-field diopters on films such as The Untouchables and The War of the Roses.
-Other classic examples of split-field-diopter shots can be found in Jaws (shot by Bill Butler, ASC), Close Encounters of the Third Kind (Vilmos Zsigmond, ASC, HSC), Star Trek: The Motion Picture (Richard H. Kline, ASC) and Cape Fear (1991; Freddie Francis, BSC).
+Other classic examples of split-field-diopter shots can be found in Jaws (shot by Bill Butler, ASC), Close Encounters of the Third Kind (Vilmos Zsigmond, ASC, HSC), The Andromeda Strain and Star Trek: The Motion Picture (Richard H. Kline, ASC) and Cape Fear (1991; Freddie Francis, BSC).

 Diopters can be attached to nearly any lens, making them equally useful for fixed-lens cameras that have no macro option and for prime-lens users with a large lens kit.
 If you’re in the latter category, it’s best to get a set of diopters that match or exceed the diameter of your largest lens, and then purchase inexpensive step-down rings for your other lenses.
 This way, you’ll only need one set of diopters to work with any lens in your package.